spaghettidba/WorkloadTools/README.md

 *Command line switches*

-`--ListenerType` `SqlTraceWorkloadListener | ProfilerWorkloadListener | ExtendedEventsWorkloadListener`
+`--ListenerType` `SqlTraceWorkloadListener | ProfilerWorkloadListener | ExtendedEventsWorkloadListener` Listener type.
+Only SqlTraceWorkloadListener works for the moment.

 `--Source` Path to the source of the workload capture.
 Can be a trace definition (`Listener\sqlworkload.tdf`) or a trace script (`Listener\sqlworkload.sql`)